 - Yellow bell pepper – you can also use red or orange bell peppers as well.

 - Red onions – if you find red onions to taste too strong, you can swap for shallots.

-- Black olives – sliced in half.
+- Black olives or kalamata olives – sliced in half.
 If you don’t like olives, just skip them.